Greg Koehler

 Greg Koehler (born February 27, 1975) is a Canadian former professional ice hockey player.
 He played one game in the National Hockey League (NHL), with the Carolina Hurricanes during the 2000–01 season.
 The rest of his career, which lasted from 1998 to 2007, was spent in various minor leagues.

 Biography

-As a youth, Koehler played in the 1989 Quebec International Pee-Wee Hockey Tournament with the Toronro Marlboros minor ice hockey team.
+As a youth, Koehler played in the 1989 Quebec International Pee-Wee Hockey Tournament with the Toronto Marlboros minor ice hockey team.
 Ken Dryden devoted the second chapter of his 1989 book Home Game to Greg Koehler and his parents when he was the 13-year-old captain of the Marlboros.
 The chapter, entitled, Playing fields of Scarborough, focuses on the dreams and stresses of players and family in youth hockey.

 Koehler was named to the All-Hockey East Rookie Team in the 1996–97 season.
-His lone game in the NHL was on December 29 with the Carolina Hurricanes during the 2000–01 NHL season.
+His lone game in the NHL was on December 29 with the Carolina Hurricanes during the 2000–01 NHL season, having played a single shift of four seconds.